domapic/domapic-base/README.md

 //TODO, write about where options are saved, and how can be edited directly (restarting the server, of course)

+## Install services

+//TODO, link to the domapic-service package.
+Explain that all services should extend from it, so the guide should be valid for all services installation and configuration process.

 [circleci-image]: https://circleci.com/bb/domapic/domapic.svg?style=shield&circle-token=3e836b50c79fdfe6bcaa2f4879037443e2916b44
 [circleci-url]: https://circleci.com/bb/domapic/domapic